Generalizations of planar contact manifolds to higher dimensions

 We begin with $S^2\times S^3$ and first recall that the possible framings on an $S^1$ in a $5$--manifold are given by $\pi_1(SO(4))=\Z/2\Z$.
 Thus if we consider a $4$--dimensional handlebody $H$, then $H\times D^2$ is a 6-dimensional handlebody and the framings on the $2$--handles are reduced modulo 2.
 Let $W$ denote the Stein $4$--manifold obtained from $B^4$ by attaching a Stein $2$--handle along a Legendrian unknot $L \subset (S^3,\xi_{std})$ with {\em odd} Thurston-Bennequin invariant.
 Then the Stein $6$--manifold $W\times D^2$ is diffeomorphic to $S^2\times D^4$ and thus its boundary is $S^2\times S^3$.
-As we can realize any possible Chern class on $W$ by the appropriate choice of $L$, we see that we can also realize any possible choice of Chern class on $W\times D^2$ and hence on $S^2\times S^3$.
-As there is no $2$--torsion in the homology of $S^2\times S^3$ this means that all almost contact structures are realized by this construction \cite{DIngGeigesZhang18}.
-Of course the binding of the open book coming form the product Lefschetz fibration $W\times D^2$ is simply $\partial W$.
-Since this is a lens space with a tight contact structure it is known to be planar \cite{Schoenenberger05}.
+As we can realize any possible Chern class on $W$ by an appropriate choice of $L$, we see that we can also realize any possible choice of Chern class on $W\times D^2$ and hence on $S^2\times S^3$.
+We recall that the Chern class does not uniquely specify the almost contact class of a contact structure.
+However, the ambiguity comes from the $2$-torsion in the second cohomology \cite{DingGeigesZhang18}.
+As there is no $2$--torsion in the homology of $S^2\times S^3$ this means that all almost contact structures are realized by this construction.
+Of course the binding of the open book coming from the product Lefschetz fibration $W\times D^2$ is simply $\partial W$.
+Since this is a lens space with a tight contact structure it is known to be planar \cite{Schoenenberger07}.
 Thus by Lemma~\ref{lem: bind}, all the subcritical Stein fillable contact structures on $S^2\times S^3$ are iterated planar.

 The same argument works for $S^2\widetilde\times S^3$ except that one uses a Legendrian unknot $L \subset (S^3,\xi_{std})$ with {\em even} Thurston-Bennequin invariant.

 We now turn to $L_n\times D^3$.
 As $L_n$ is a $3$--manifold built by a single 0-, $1$--, and $2$--handle, where the attaching region for the $2$--handle is a circle that is a $(n,1)$ curve on the solid torus $0$-handle $\cup$ $1$-handle, we see that $W_0$ in Figure~\ref{figsibcrit} is a handlebody picture for $L_n\times [0,1]$.